 The unique marketing situation of Apple has been demonstrated through the iPhone and the iPad brands.
 Note that the company still pursues its own ad campaigns.
 However, authorized resellers and network carriers also develop and implement their respective ad campaigns for Apple products.
 Unrelenting public demand for these product means that primary intermediaries are enthusiastic about telling to the public that they are selling these products.
-In addition, they also devise other promotional strategies to include specific sales promotion tactics such as discounts, exchange programs, and flexible payment terms, as well as specific after-sales services such as warrantees and customer support to encourage sales.
+In addition, they also devise other promotional strategies to include specific sales promotion tactics such as discounts, exchange programs, and flexible payment terms, as well as specific after-sales services such as warrantees and customer support to encourage sales and maintain customer loyalty.

 Of course, to protect its branding, Apple maintains a stringent branding guideline that dictates the manner in which these intermediaries should develop and implement their advertising and other promotional activities.
 This is the reason why marketing messages embedded in contents produced by intermediaries virtually look the same.

 5. Global distribution strategy

 An expansive global market presence is another notable characteristic of the marketing strategy of Apple.
 The company does this through a combination of push strategy and pull strategy.
 A push strategy involves building and maintaining relationship with distributors while a pull a strategy is involved with promoting the brands directly to consumers to pressure distributors to stock and resell the products.

 Remember that most Apple products enjoy positive recall and reputation.
 This allows the company to pursue a single-level intensive distribution approach for global mass distribution in which it directly partners with different distributors to include primary intermediaries such as authorized resellers or so-called Authorized Apple stores and network carriers, as well as geography-specific secondary intermediaries to include retailers such as tech stores, department store chains, and online stores.